 Committee

-The Faculty Local Confirmation and Promotions Committee (LCPC); or
+The relevant Local Promotions Committee (LPC); or

-The Professorial Confirmation and Promotions Committee (PCPC) for Level E.
+the Professorial Confirmation and Promotions Committee (PCPC) for Level E.

 Enterprise Agreement

-The University of Queensland Enterprise Agreement 2021-2026 or as amended or replaced.
+The University of Queensland Enterprise Agreement 2021-2026, or as amended or replaced.

 View current

 This is the current version of the approved document.
 You can provide feedback on this document to the Enquiries Contact - refer to the Status and Details tab from the menu bar above.
+To view historical versions, click the link in the document's navigation bar.